hiking

 Round trip over Skredfjellet via Oppheimssætra and back to Hoven.
 Parts of the route are on a high mountain ridge on a good path that offers panoramic views of the fjord, mountains and glaciers.
 Halfway, you'll reach the idyllic Nøkketjønn.
 Perhaps you'd like to swim together with Nøkken?
 The trail continues down to Oppheimssætra before returning to Hoven on a gravel road.
 You can also continue down to idyllic Rakssetra.
 Can be walked both ways.

-A hike in a hilly high-mountain landscape, which gives you fantastic views of the fjord, and along the way you constantly discover new mountains and glaciers in the distance.
-Much of the route runs along a mountain ridge.
-You follow the gravel path to Skredfjellet, and then on a narrower mountain path down towards Nøkketjønn.
-From the junction at Nøkketjønn you walk in quiet mountain terrain towards the top of Årheimsfjellet.
-Return the same way, or via Oppheimssætra and on a gravel road back to Hoven.
+A hike in hilly high mountain landscape, which gives you fantastic views of the fjord, and along the way you constantly discover new mountains and glaciers in the distance.
+Large parts of the route go on a mountain ridge.
+You follow the gravel path to Skredfjellet, and further on a narrower high mountain path down towards Nøkketjønn.
+From the crossroads at Nøkketjønn you hike in quiet mountain terrain towards the top of Årheimsfjellet.
+Return the same way, or via Oppheimssætra and on a gravel road back to Hoven This trail is well suited for mountain running.

 5. Staurinibba - 2.7 km one way / 379 vertical meters